-Through the film and photography project, Future Voices New Mexico, middle school and high school students from more than 26 schools state-wide learn how to direct, shoot and edit three-minute films or learn darkroom and photography skills.
+Through the film and photography project, Future Voices New Mexico, middle school and high school students from more than 14 schools state-wide learn how to direct, shoot and edit three-minute films or learn darkroom and photography skills.

 The students chose a specific category for their work.
 The 2011-2012 film categories were: Comedy, Documentary, Language, Mixed Media and Narrative.
 After production, the films and photographs were submitted to a panel of professional film and photography judges.
-This year, a monthly contest was implemented, creating more opportunities for students to enter work for judging and the potential of cash prizes.

-(Below) Winning film from Tesuque Pueblo Film Group.
+(Below) Winning film 2012 from Tesuque Pueblo Film Group.

 Photo credit: Kate Russell